PurpleGamerSyd/PurpleGamerSyd/README.md

 - 👋 Hi, I’m @PurpleGamerSyd
-- 👀 I’m interested in ur mom
+- 👀 I’m interested in
-- 🌱 I’m currently learning that ur mom is loose
+- 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on ur mom
+- 💞️ I’m looking to collaborate on
-- 📫 How to reach me - ask ur mom
+- 📫 How to reach me

 <!---
 PurpleGamerSyd/PurpleGamerSyd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.